evolarjun/amr/docs/AMRFinder-database.md

 NCBI is also responsible for the assignment of new beta lactamase alleles for certain families.
-Once new alleles are released, then they are immediately incorporated into AMRFinder.
+Once new alleles are released, then they are immediately incorporated into AMRFinderPlus.
 See this page for more information:

 https://www.ncbi.nlm.nih.gov/pathogens/submit-beta-lactamase/